swkkd/gowebapi/docs/AssetServerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AssetServerGetSecurityIdentities**
-> ItemsSecurityIdentity AssetServerGetSecurityIdentities(ctx, webId, optional)
+> ItemsSecurityIdentity AssetServerGetSecurityIdentities(a.client.ctx, webId, optional)
 Retrieve security identities based on the specified criteria.
 By default, all security identities in the specified Asset Server are returned.

 ### Required Parameters